 6.34.1 Applicability to language

 There are two concerns identified with this vulnerability.
-First is if a subprogram is called with a different number of parameters than it expects.
-Second is if parameters of different types are passed than are expected.
+The first is if a subprogram is called with a different number of parameters than it expects.
+The second is if parameters of different types are passed than are expected.

 Java supports variadic functions/methods, termed varargs, as shown in the following example: